rajhseg/Clean-Architecture/README.md

       Should have implementation for UnitOfWork. (ex UnitOfWork)

       Should have implementation for Services. (ex EmailService)

+      Should have implementation for UseCase Interface. (ex PaymentServiceGateway or AddressValidate)

       All the above four are with internal access specifiers.